-- 6.2.
-Any student whose course is fully funded by the government will not be charged for examination, professional body registration or resources that are necessary for completion of the learning aim. - 6.3.
-Other additional charges that may apply include: - A College ID pass.
+- 6.1 The College follows the prevailing government guidance on additional charges payable by students. - 6.2 Any student whose course is fully funded by the government will not be charged for examination, professional body registration or resources that are necessary for completion of the learning aim. - 6.3 Other additional charges that may apply include: - A College ID pass.
 A £10 charge applies to adult learners, HE learners and full cost learners as a contribution to printing and copying costs and for a learning pass.
 This charge is eligible for bursary support for fully funded adult students. - Replacement College ID pass.
 A £5 charge applies to all students with the exception of SLDD students and pre-16 students. - Replacement Lanyards are charged at £1. - The cost of any equipment and clothing necessary to undertake the programme of study where this equipment remains the property of the student once the course has been completed. - A contribution towards the cost of any materials on practical courses such as art and design programmes may be charged.
-In the case of fully funded students such a contribution will be voluntary, but a student who does not make the specified contribution will not be allowed to retain any practical work they have completed. - Disclosure and Barring Service (DBS) check to take part in learning, If the learning is associated with the learner's employment, their employer is responsible for carrying out and paying for this check. - The cost of any trips or visits associated with the programme of study, - Charges relating to UK NARIC (the designated United Kingdom national agency for the recognition and comparison of international qualifications and skills) will be payable by the student. - 6.4.
-The student will be personally responsible for paying any membership fees to a professional body (such as AAT, CiPD) even where required for completion of the course.
-Financial support for these fees may be available from the college bursary funds for eligible students. - 6.5.
-Students will be advised of any additional charges that apply to their specific course upon enrolment.
+In the case of fully funded students such a contribution will be voluntary, but a student who does not make the specified contribution will not be allowed to retain any practical work they have completed. - Disclosure and Barring Service (DBS) check to take part in learning, If the learning is associated with the learner's employment, their employer is responsible for carrying out and paying for this check.
+There will be no charge if the learner is fully funded and requires this to participate in learning. - The cost of any trips or visits associated with the programme of study, - Charges relating to UK NARIC (the designated United Kingdom national agency for the recognition and comparison of international qualifications and skills) will be payable by the student. - 6.4 The student will be personally responsible for paying any membership fees to a professional body (such as AAT, CiPD) even where required for completion of the course.
+Financial support for these fees may be available from the college bursary funds for eligible students. - 6.5 Students will be advised of any additional charges that apply to their specific course upon enrolment.